 James Murdoch, News Corp.
-(NWSA)’s deputy chief operating officer, stepped down as chairman of pay-TV company British Sky Broadcasting Group Plc (BSY) following demands he resign over his role in a U.K. phone-hacking scandal.
+(NWSA:US)’s deputy chief operating officer, stepped down as chairman of pay-TV company British Sky Broadcasting Group Plc (BSY) following demands he resign over his role in a U.K. phone-hacking scandal.

 Senior independent director Nicholas Ferguson will replace Murdoch, BSkyB said in a statement today.
 Murdoch, 39 years old and the youngest son of News Corp.
 Chief Executive Officer Rupert Murdoch, will remain a non-executive director of the U.K.’s biggest pay-TV company.

 The resignation as chairman of BSkyB, the company the younger Murdoch once ran and built into one of News Corp.’s most profitable businesses, is the biggest sacrifice he has made since the phone-hacking revelations last year.
 The scandal, which involves News Corp. journalists illegally listening to voice mail messages of politicians and celebrities, prompted News Corp. to drop its 7.8 billion-pound ($12.5 billion) bid for full control of BSkyB following opposition from lawmakers.

 “It’s a downscale,” Claire Enders, CEO of research firm Enders Analysis, who advises clients including the U.K. government, said in an interview.
 “The company believes that this is a step that will alleviate the pressure on James from a number of political and regulatory sides.”

 Murdoch’s resignation as BSkyB chairman comes after he had moved a step closer to succeeding his 81-year-old father with his promotion to News Corp.’s deputy chief operating officer in New York in March 2011.
 The role at BSkyB had been crucial for Murdoch after he departed from other boards in the wake of the hacking scandal to focus on overseeing News Corp.’s international TV business.